Should You Customize Your Resume for Every Job Application?

 Start With a Personalized Hook

-Your header or summary should mention:
+Your header or summary should include:

-Your area of expertise
+Your main expertise area

 Key relevant skills

-Years of experience
+Years of experience or measurable results

 Highlight the Right Experience